RILAB/bis101/transposable_elements.md

 Different RSS interact w/ RAG in diff. cells for ~3×10^11 possibilities

+### Placenta!

+MER20 TEs unique to non-placental mammals

+Insertion of mer20 insulates chromsomes from spreading heterochromatin

+Also containt binding sites for transcription factors imp. for regulating genes upregulated in placenta and during pregnancy

+MER20 insertions thought to have rewired and patterned gene expression network in placental mammals

 ### Drosophila P

 not found in wild in early 20th century, now in 100% of Drosophila in wild